diaoenmao/Multimodal-Controller-for-Generative-Models/README.md

 # Multimodal Controller for Generative Models
 This is an implementation of [Multimodal Controller for Generative Models](https://arxiv.org/abs/2002.02572)
-- Multimodal Controlled Neural Networks.
+- Multimodal Controlled Neural Networks
 <img src="/assest/mc.png">